Donations, volunteers needed for Downtown ice rink

-RACINE — With preparations underway for the Downtown Racine ice rink to open to the public — weather depending — in the next two weeks, Downtown Racine Corporation is seeking volunteers and donations to keep the rink operational and successful.
+RACINE — With preparations underway for the Downtown Racine ice rink to open to the public — weather depending — in the next two weeks, the Downtown Racine Corp. is seeking volunteers and donations to keep the rink operational and successful.

-The rink was well used during its inaugural season last year, according to Kelly Kruse, executive director of the Downtown Racine Corporation.
-She reported that during last year's season there were 614 ice skate rentals in total.
-And that number does not account for all the skaters who brought their own skates to the rink.
+The rink was well-used during its inaugural season last year, according to Kelly Kruse, DRC executive director.
+She reported that during last year’s season there were 614 ice skate rentals in total.
+That number does not account for all those who brought their own skates to the rink.

-“I can’t tell you how rewarding it was watching kids ice skate for the first time — the smiles on their faces were priceless.
-The best part about the rink is that it allows children to enjoy a winter activity they normally would not have access to,” Kruse said.

-To keep the rink's success going, DRC is currently accepting new or slightly used ice skates.
-Women's skates are the most needed, Kruse said.
+To keep the rink’s success going, DRC is accepting new or slightly used ice skates.
+Women’s skates are the most needed.
 Skate donations may be dropped off at the DRC office, 425 Main St.

-“I was overwhelmed by the ice skate donations last year, and hope the community comes together again to ensure the rink is a success,” Kruse said.

 To sign up to volunteer, go to www.racinedowntown.com/volunteer.
 To make monetary donations, go to facebook.com/racinedowntown.
 For more information, contact Kruse at kkruse@racinedowntown.com.

-To learn more about the rink, including when it will open, free skate rental hours and rink events scheduled throughout the winter, go to racinedowntown.com.
+To learn more about the rink, including when it will open, free skate rental hours and rink events scheduled throughout the winter, go to www.racinedowntown.com.

 Post a comment as